备注

 └────────────────────┘

-When a process exits the kernel mode, it jumps into the do_signal() function to check if there are any signals that need to be handled.
-If there are, the signal handling process is initiated.
+When a process exits kernel mode, it jumps to the do_signal() function to check if there are any signals that need to be processed.
+If so, the signal processing procedure is initiated.

 ┌───────────────────────┐